-Superior Plus LP and its subsidiaries are currently involved in legal proceedings (see page 49).
+Superior Plus LP and its subsidiaries are currently involved in legal proceedings (see page 58).
 We cannot predict the outcome with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition.
 We have significant operations in Canada, the United States and Chile, and may be exposed to litigation or legal proceedings in these jurisdictions.
-If a court finds that we or any of its subsidiaries have failed to comply with laws or regulations and there is a significant judgment that results in a significant fine or penalty, there could be an adverse effect our company.
+If a court finds that we or any of its subsidiaries have failed to comply with laws or regulations and there is a significant judgment that results in a significant fine or penalty, there could be an adverse effect on our company.

 We are currently involved in litigation to recover the \$25 million termination fee from Canexus Corporation.
 We have also filed a statement of defense to Canexus Corporation's claim for a reverse termination fee of \$25 million from Superior.
-We cannot predict the outcome with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition (see page 49).
+We cannot predict the outcome with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition (see page 58).
+The case is proceeding through the discovery phase and it is currently scheduled for trial in Alberta in 2021.